 An Internship graded S or U

 Course Description: History 490 is an individualized contracted field experience with historical societies, public and academic libraries, historic sites, government agencies such as the State legislature in Olympia, or private business, social service facilities or industry.
 It requires a student learning plan, cooperating employer supervision, and faculty coordination.
 This course may be repeated for a total of 12 credits but only 1-3 credits may count toward the History Upper Level Elective Requirement.
-Each student is responsible for arranging the internship, with guidance from History Department Internship Advisor Dean Marji Morgan in Hebeler Hall.
+Each student is responsible for arranging the internship, with guidance from History Department Internship Advisor Dr. Marji Morgan in Language & Literature Bldg.-room 100-S.

 Prerequisites: To be eligible for enrollment in History 490, students must:

-- Be a junior or senior major in History
+- Be a junior or senior and major in History

-- Must have successfully completed History 302 and 20 credits in history courses or equivalent with special permission
+- Must have successfully completed 20 credits in history courses or equivalent with special permission

 - Must have a 3.0 GPA or better in History and overall